-Microsoft is has been a famous company for many years, and it does not need any explanation of the reasons for its success.
+Microsoft has been a famous company for many years, and it does not need any explanation of the reasons for its success.
 However, after decades of using the waterfall model, the new rules dictated by the World Wide Web could not help but influence it.
 Namely: a modern approach to software development, which is divided into iterations and lets you respond to changes with more flexibility.

 The Visual Studio team was one of the first ones to start using Agile in Microsoft.
-And while the whole of Microsoft were using the waterfall model, Visual studio developers decided to switch to Agile.
-Thanks to such principles as 3-week sprints, frequent updates, frequent releases and, as a result, well-timed fixing of bugs and errors, Visual studio managed to create software of a higher quality and to release products more often.
+And while the whole of Microsoft were using the waterfall model, Visual Studio developers decided to switch to Agile.
+Thanks to such principles as 3-week sprints, frequent updates, frequent releases and, as a result, well-timed fixing of bugs and errors, Visual Studio managed to create software of a higher quality and to release products more often.

 Moreover, the new approach to treating the source code and its management was established.
 It’s a well-known fact that communication and experience exchange is what makes Agile succeed.
 In the past, each Microsoft team used to jealously guard their own work, and sharing was out of the question.
-That’s why members of one team had a very limited access to the work of others: they couldn’t get a glimpse of the source code written by other developers.
+That’s why members of one team had very limited access to the work of others: they couldn’t get a glimpse of the source code written by other web developers.

 With the Agile’s introduction, everything changed.
 Even though the parallel coding was not introduced, creating “forks” for the short-term outlook was already in practice.
 For example, this is exactly how Microsoft Hyper-V was developed.
 Another fact: if people in the Bing team want to take a look at the Windows OS’s code, no problem!
 They can even change it.
 It can only be done after the approval and with the help of a few people, but still, it’s possible.

 The development and testing combination, the so-called combined technique (which was first used by the Bing team), is being introduced in other Microsoft teams.
 In the Bing team, the task to create program tests was given to developers, and not to testers.
-It doesn’t mean that QAs are not needed anymore, but they usually test the end product manually.
+It doesn’t mean that QA testers are not needed anymore, but they usually test the end product manually.
 Bing showed good results in this experiment, by developing high quality software.

 As we can see, right after DevDiv (Microsoft’s Developer Division) started using the flexible developing methods, the first results came in.
 Then, the other teams such as Skype / Lync and Microsoft Studios began adopting their experience.
-Sometimes they changed those management methods — for example they used 2 weeks sprints — but the whole idea remained the same.
+Sometimes they changed those management methods — for example, they used 2 weeks sprints — but the whole idea remained the same.
 But what best shows the usefulness of Agile are users who are very pleased with the software quality, frequent releases and updates.

-Next, let’s talk about a little less famous but nevertheless successful company Exigen Services.
+Next, let’s talk about a little less famous but nevertheless successful company, Exigen Services.
 It’s a private multinational company that specialises in the software development on a by-order basis.